Mimicking Production Behavior with Generated Mocks: Experimental Methodology

 \section{Experimental Methodology}

 This section introduces our experimental methodology.
-We first describe the open-source projects we use as case studies to evaluate mock generation with \rick.
+We describe the open-source projects we use as case studies to evaluate mock generation with \rick.
 Then, we describe the production conditions that we use to collect data for test generation.
-Next, we present the research questions we aim to answer through this evaluation, and define the protocol that we use to do so.
+Next, we present our research questions and define the protocol that we use to answer them.